OICR/softeng-blog/_posts/vitalii_slobodianyk/2016-11-25-elasticsearch-shading.md

 ## Building

-To build 'shaded' jar files and install them in the local maven repository use the following command in the project root directory:
+To build the 'shaded' jar files and install them in the local maven repository use the following command in the project root directory (the one which contains the parent pom):

 ~~~shell
 mvn clean install